 Predatory Drive in Pet Dogs

 Many of the traits that are highly desired in working dogs can cause issues when we take these dogs into a pet situation and do not give them the outlets that they need.
-One of these traits is strong predatory drive.
-Dogs may be domesticated, but they are still a predatory animal.
+One of these traits is a strong predatory drive.
+Dogs may be domesticated, but they are still predatory animals.
 This shows up in varying degrees depending on your dog’s individual genetics.
-Your average Shih Tzu has very minimal predatory drive, while the average Jack Russell has high predatory drive.
+Your average Shih Tzu has very minimal predatory drive, while the average Jack Russell has a high predatory drive.
 Understanding your own dog’s genetics and behavior will help you to set them up for success.

 What Is Predatory Drive?